huey-nibiru/huey-nibiru/README.md

-Developer, music producer 🎧, and car enthusiast 🚗.
-Currently diving deep into the world of data engineering, exploring the realms of ai, ml, and finance.

 ## 🚀 About Me
+- 💻 Developer , music producer 🎧, and car enthusiast 🚗.
+- 📈 Diving deep into the world of data engineering, exploring the realms of ai, ml, and finance.
 - 🔭 I’m currently working on my own SAAS project, combining dev skills with the entrepreneurial spirit.
 - 🌱 I’m constantly learning and exploring new technologies, with a focus on React and TypeScript.
 - 💼 I have a strong background in Python, SQL, and Excel, making data manipulation and analysis my forte.